 Processing fee: $2,000

 If you take out such a loan, you firstly get $98,000 in hand as the $2,000 processing or administrative fee will typically be taken at the point of issuing the loan.
 In technical terms, it’s front-loaded.

-Next, you have to pay $10,000 every year, for the next 10 years, in interest payments, as well as another $10,000 every year, for the next 10 years, to pay down your principal amount.
+Next, you have to pay an interest rate of 10% on your $100,000 loan every year, for the next 10 years.
+You also have to pay another $10,000 every year, for the next 10 years, to pay down your principal amount.

 While many of us understand interest rates in this manner, it does not take several things into consideration – 1) any “administrative” or “processing” fee that we’re not sure why we’re paying and 2) the fact that we’re paying down our principal amount each year and are actually borrowing less after each month.
 This is where the effective interest rate comes in.